KStateMachine/kstatemachine/README.md

 ## 🤝 Contribution

-The library is actively developed — feature proposals and pull requests are welcome!
+The library is in **stable** phase — but feature proposals and pull requests are welcome!
 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) before submitting.

 ---